DavoReds/tasker/tasker-cli/README.md

 #### Crates.io

-You can install Tasker CLI from the [crates.io](https://crates.io/) repository.
+You can install Tasker CLI from the [crates.io](https://crates.io/) registry.

 ```bash
 cargo install tasker-cli